wearehovertone/aruco-media-player/README.md

 ```
 detector.detectStream(data);
 ```
-`callback` must be an 8-bit unsigned `ArrayBuffer` (eg. `Uint8ClampedArray`) containing a video chunk as sequence of RGBA image bytes (R, G, B, A, R, G, B, A, R, G, B, A, ....).
+`data` must be an 8-bit unsigned `ArrayBuffer` (eg. `Uint8ClampedArray`) containing a video chunk as sequence of RGBA image bytes (R, G, B, A, R, G, B, A, R, G, B, A, ....).

 ## Markers Detection in NodeJS